CSRG-Group/dcs-notes.github.io/cs130/index.md

 - [General crib sheet](./cribSheet)

-Since the exam is held online this year, questions are likely to be more proof than solution based, so we included notes on proofs:
+Since the exam is held online this year, questions are likely to be more proof than solution based, so a document on standard proof techniques is also likely to prove useful:
 - [Proof approaches](./proofApproaches)